ssfsx17/sky-islands/readable.md

 Another example is a bodybuilder who chooses to start with a Physical Power of 10 rather than 20.
-This person may have a fear of hitting things hard, or may just lack explosiveness due to hating plyometric training.
+This person may have a fear of hitting things hard, or may just lack explosiveness due to performing weight training rather than plyometric training.

 ## Skills